amit-kumar001/SQL_query/README.md

 </ol>
 </li>

-<li><strong>primary key</strong> is a field in a table which uniquely identifies each row or record in a database table.
+<li><strong>Primary key</strong> is a field in a table which uniquely identifies each row or record in a database table.
 Primary keys must contain unique values.
 A primary key column cannot have NULL values.
 <ol>
 <li> syntax for primary key in new table:-</br>
       CREATE TABLE table_name (column_name1 datatype NOT PRIMARY KEY, column_name2 datatype NOT NULL,column_name3 datatype,column_name4 datatype)</li>